tschaub/suite/installer/mac.new/README.txt

 # into the 'binaries' directory:
 #
   cd ../installer/mac.new
+if [ $dashboard ]; then
   rm -rf "binaries/OpenGeo Dashboard.app"
-  cp -r "../../dashboard/OpenGeo Dashboard.app" "binaries/"
+  cp -r "../../dashboard/OpenGeo Dashboard.app" "binaries/OpenGeo Dashboard.app"
+fi
 #
 # Build the dashboard using the Iceberg 'freeze' commandline
 #